oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 Can be used to save combinations of parameters for reuse.

 The built-in presets were not manually chosen.
-They were obtained after a blind contest where hundreds of people voted which I called "Preset Arena".
-The results can be found [here](https://github.com/oobabooga/oobabooga.github.io/blob/main/arena/results.md).
+They were obtained after a blind contest called "Preset Arena" where hundreds of people voted.
+The full results can be found [here](https://github.com/oobabooga/oobabooga.github.io/blob/main/arena/results.md).

 A key takeaway is that the best presets are: